UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 </choice>

-Can you think of why this might occurs?
+Can you think of why this might occur?

 </exercise>